 Device management, restricting access to certain devices

 File sharing is one of the most common uses for cloud storage.
-Most cloud storage providers offer a mechanism to let users share files.
+Most cloud storage software offers a mechanism to let users share files.
 The level of access, versioning, and change tracking varies by product.

-Some providers put a cap on file upload size.
+Some cloud storage systems put a cap on file upload size.
 This is important for anyone looking to upload and share files larger than 2GB.

 File sharing is executed in a few different ways: